blacksun/docs-1/src/content/1.7/development/architecture/domain/cqrs.md

 {{< figure src="../img/legacy_architecture.png" title="Legacy architecture" >}}

-Fortunately, by implementing CQRS it allows PrestaShop to quickly build new API, but still use legacy `ObjectModel` by implementing `Adapter` handlers.
+Fortunately, implementing CQRS allows PrestaShop to quickly build the new API, but still preserve legacy `ObjectModel` by using `Adapter` handlers.
 This approach enables us to drop `ObjectModel` and replace it with something else later without breaking new API (Commands & Queries).
 See new architecture's schema below:

 {{< figure src="../img/new_architecture.png" title="New architecture using CQRS" >}}